How Your Donation Makes a Difference

 iGave supports the NTU Welfare Services Club (WSC) which runs 7 Regular Service Projects (RSPs) serving the Elderly, Children, Hearing Impaired, Intellectually Disabled, Physically Challenged, Visually Handicapped and Youths-at-risk.

 The Regular Service Project (RSP) Elders is a student-run project that aims to make a difference in the lives of the elderly by bringing them joy and company through our volunteers' vibrancy and enthusiasm.
 Aside from regular Saturday sessions where student volunteers fill the gaps of the elderly's lives by simply conversing with them, RSP Elders also run special events during festive seasons (such as Christmas and New Year) to bring the festive spirit to vulnerable elders.
 Other initiatives include conducting personal development workshops, leisure activities and providing academic mentoring.

 A research-intensive public university, Nanyang Technological University, Singapore (NTU Singapore) has 33,000 undergraduate and postgraduate students in the colleges of Engineering, Business, Science, and Humanities, Arts and Social Sciences, and its Interdisciplinary Graduate School.
 NTU's Lee Kong Chian School of Medicine was established jointly with Imperial College London.

-In 2017 NTU was placed 11th in the world and the best in Asia in the Quacquarelli Symonds (QS) World University Rankings.
-It was again placed the world's best young university (under 50 years old) by QS for the fourth consecutive year in 2017.
+In 2018, NTU was placed 12th globally in the Quacquarelli Symonds (QS) World University Rankings.
+It was also ranked the world's best young university (under 50 years old) by QS for the fifth consecutive year.
 In addition, NTU was named the world's fastest rising young university by Times Higher Education in 2015.